mattermost/mattermost-handbook/operations/finance/purchasing/how-to-procure-a-vendor-contract.md

 #### Is your request for spend under an existing contract?

-If the original contract has already been approved by Legal and you are submitting a new order form that only impacts pricing, create a new issue by [submitting another PO](https://handbook.mattermost.com/operations/finance/spending-company-money/how-to-use-accrualify/how-to-submit-a-po) in Accrualify.
+If the original contract has already been approved by Legal and you are submitting a new order form that only impacts pricing, create a new issue by [submitting another PO](https://handbook.mattermost.com/operations/finance/purchasing/airbase/how-to-submit-a-purchase-order) in Airbase.
 Additional legal review will not be required.

 ### Step 3: [Legal review and approval](https://handbook.mattermost.com/operations/finance/risk-management#legal-review-and-approval-lra)